How to Handle Difficult Parent Conversations in Childcare

 For example, you might say, “It sounds like you’re confused about why Jason throws tantrums when he gets home from preschool.
 Did I understand that correctly?”

-Another great way to show you’re invested in the conversation is to practice active listening and demonstrate genuine empathy for what parents are experiencing.
+Another great way to show you’re invested in the conversation is to practice active listening and demonstrate genuine empathy for what families are experiencing.
 Body language is one of the best ways to show you’re paying attention, so be sure to face them and make frequent eye contact.

-Once you’ve both had the opportunity to listen to one another, take a moment to recap the main takeaways from the conversation.
+Once you have both had the opportunity to listen to one another, take a moment to recap the main takeaways from the conversation.
 In your own words, summarize the parent’s thoughts and experiences, and ask them to share what they heard from you.
 This will allow you to address any misunderstandings before moving forward.

-You’re now ready to create a solution plan together.
+You are now ready to create a solution plan together.
 Ask parents if they have ideas for the next steps, and share your recommendations.
 If you’re not entirely on the same page, find what you can agree on and look for ways to compromise.

 An effective plan consists of the following elements: